-More specifically, upon consummation of our initial public offering in September, we entered into an amended, restated and consolidated management agreement with T.C.
+Upon consummation of our initial public offering, we entered into an amended, restated and consolidated management agreement with T.C.
 Management, T.C.
-Management IV and Brockway & Moran Partners Management that amended and consolidated the two existing agreements with these entities into one agreement.
-The two prior agreements provided that the three entities were entitled to receive management and consulting fees of \$600,000 per year in connection with corporate development activities and conduct of our business.
-Under the amended agreement, we no longer pay monthly management fees.
-In consideration for these entities agreeing to forego future management and consulting fees, we paid them a one-time, aggregate fee of \$1.5 million.
-In addition, in consideration for the value of the financial advisory services rendered in connection with our initial public offering, we paid these entities an aggregate financial advisory fee of \$2.0 million.
-The financial advisory services rendered by these entities have included advice regarding our business strategy, positioning us for our initial public offering, general financial advice, including advice related to our corporate structure and our capital structure, and the selection of legal counsel and underwriters.
-In the future, we will pay these entities financial advisory fees of 1.5% of the first \$50 million of the proceeds or value of any transaction on which these entities render financial advisory services, and 1% of any amount of proceeds or value in excess of \$50 million.
-The amended agreement further provides that our obligation to pay financial advisory fees will terminate if, immediately prior to the closing of any transaction on which these entities render financial advisory services, these entities and their affiliates, on a combined basis, own less than 25% of our outstanding voting equity securities.
+Management IV, L.L.C. and Brockway & Moran Partners Management, L.P.
+The agreement provides that, in consideration for the value of the financial advisory services rendered by the entities in connection with certain capital raising transactions, we will pay a financial advisory fee of 1.5% of the first \$50 million of the proceeds or value of any transaction with respect to which these three entities render financial advisory services to us, and 1% of any amount of proceeds or value in excess of \$50 million.
+The agreement further provides that our obligation to pay financial advisory fees will terminate if, immediately prior to the closing of any transaction with respect to which these three entities and their affiliates, on a combined basis, own less than 25% of our outstanding voting equity securities.

-We believe all of these agreements are on terms no less favorable to us than we could have obtained from third parties.
+We believe this arrangement is on terms no less favorable to us than we could have obtained from third parties.